 His tireless energies did not go unnoticed.
 Only five years into his assignment, the Independent was named one of the eleven best weeklies in the United States and Canada.
 Hous was the first recipient of an "outstanding alumnus" award given by the CU Journalism School and after that, recognition as a national Sigma Delta Chi Fellow.
 In 1945, he received a Nieman Fellowship to study at Harvard, where some of the top minds in numerous fields were his tutors.
 He recalled that his time in Cambridge was "the greatest thing that ever happened to [him]."

 Returning to Littleton with a newly trained eye on the world picture, he was "disappointed in the knowledge that weekly and daily editors had about the world."
 In an effort to correct this, he founded both the Colorado Editorial Advisory Board to bring professional journalists and academians together, and the journalism department at the University of Denver.
 In 1955, he co-founded the International Society of Weekly Newspaper Editors and served three terms as president.
-When the U.S. State Department went looking for the perfect subject for its propaganda film, Small Town Editor, it chose Hous Waring.
-That film has been shown around the world and is credited with beginning the Littleton-Bega, Australia Sister Cities exchange.
+When the U.S. State Department went looking for the perfect subject for its film about life in a typical American town, it chose Littleton and Hous Waring to be featured in the film, Small Town Editor.
+The film was shown around the world and is credited with beginning the Littleton-Bega, Australia Sister Cities exchange.

 Most Littletonites who argued with Hous' liberal, intellectual editorials through the years were probably never aware of the man's fame outside of their own community.
 Most knew him as the man who always walked to work and whose editorials seemed out of step (or was it a step ahead) with the community.
 He retired as editor in 1966, but continued to write editorials on a regular basis.
 He also devoted energy to improving the state's election and judicial systems, and Littleton's Red Cross and community relief efforts.
 And he continued to write the Independent's obituaries, every single one for fifty years.
 As Waring stated at a 1977 luncheon, "I have had the sad duty to write the obituaries of more than 12,000 fellow townsmen and the pleasant task of telling about successes of three generations."